How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Leg Lifts

-Supine (meaning laying on your back) Leg Lift is a fantastic exercise that engages the many muscles within your core region.
+Supine (meaning lying on your back) Leg Lift is a fantastic exercise that engages the many muscles within your core region.
 Don’t be fooled, it is not just your abdominals activating throughout this exercise, but many more acting on your Lumbar-pelvic when performed correctly….!

 What are the benefits of the Supine Leg Lift?